A Road Trip To Owen Sound

 The Salmon Trails is a hidden gem tucked away in the center of Owen Sound.
 Since I had never seen a salmon run before, the salmon trail was the highlight of my road trip to Owen Sound when I visited in the Fall.

-The hike was fairly easy, although there were may tree routes, and we were able to go right up to the river.
+The hike was fairly easy, although there were may tree roots, and we were able to go right up to the river.
 There were a ton of salmon on the day I visited and I sat for hours taking it all in.

 Visit Walter’s Falls For a Short Hike